-Renovation and Upgrade of the Napier Avenue Campus Academic Facility
+Renovation and Upgrade of the Benton Harbor Campus Academic Facility

-This project is identified as our #1 FY '18 Capital Outlay Request.
-An investment in a 45+ year existing facilities and infrastructure (scoring criteria a), the project includes a sustainable design (scoring criteria d) which will save approximately \$320,000 in energy costs annually (scoring criteria g).
-Project will address current safety deficiencies caused by regular HVAC system breakdowns (scoring criteria b).
-The Napier Avenue Campus Academic facility is operating at capacity, making temporary space rental necessary at our WMU-SW partner's facility on our campus and at an offsite facility (scoring criteria c).
-We are also restricted currently from adding additional programs and services, including a planned Student Success Center, Business Education and Resource Center, and a Faculty Service Center.
-Estimated cost for this project is \$16,954,646 (scoring criteria e), of which the College can assume 50% of the cost (scoring criteria f).
-Operating costs would decrease with the efficiencies achieved through this renovation, both in energy and rental expenses (scoring criteria g).
-We do not anticipate any increase in tuition due to this project (scoring criteria h).
+This project is identified as our #1 FY '19 Capital Outlay Request.
+An investment in a 50+ year existing facility and infrastructure, the project includes a sustainable design which will save approximately \$320,000 in energy costs annually.
+Project will address current safety deficiencies caused by regular HVAC system breakdowns, along with ADA compliance concerns.
+The Napier Academic building is operating at capacity, making temporary space rental necessary at an offsite storage facility.
+We are also restricted currently from adding additional programs and services, including a planned Student Success Center, and a Faculty Service Center.
+Estimated cost for this project is \$16,954,646 of which the College can assume 50% of the cost.
+In addition to the 50/50 match (\$8,477,323) above, Lake Michigan College will provide an additional \$16,045,354 for a total project cost of \$33,000,000.
+Operating costs would decrease with the efficiencies achieved through this renovation, both in energy and rental expenses.
+We do not anticipate any increase in tuition due to this project.
 Besides the immediate positive job impact due to construction, we anticipate energy production and distribution program and regional growth supported by the new HVAC system serving as a learning laboratory and employment support due to the expansion of a Career and Transfer Center.
-Additionally, the College's Academic Plan focuses on new and updated program development directly tied to area projected job creation (scoring criteria i).
-Lake Michigan College has not received any State of Michigan capital funding for 13 years (scoring criteria j).
+Additionally, the College's Academic Plan focuses on new and updated program development directly tied to area projected job creation.
+Lake Michigan College has not received any State of Michigan capital funding for 14 years.